-- 3.1 The Plan was submitted to Northumberland County Council in January 2024 and was examined in April 2024.
+- 2.4 The Plan was submitted to Northumberland County Council in January 2024 and was examined in April 2024.
 That examination concluded that, subject to recommended modifications, the plan met all necessary legal tests.
-Those changes are incorporated in this version of the plan, which will now be the subject of a local referendum in which residents of Eglingham Parish eligible to vote will be given the opportunity to decide whether the plan should be brought into force legally and used in making decisions on planning applications in the Parish. - 3.2 The Plan and supporting documents are available on Northumberland County Council's website: Northumberland County Council Neighbourhood Plans
+The referendum was held on 18 July 2024 and a majority of people who voted were in favour of making the Neighbourhood Plan.
+The Plan has been brought into force legally and will be used in making decisions on planning applications in the Parish. - 2.5 The Plan and supporting documents are available on Northumberland County Council's website: Northumberland County Council Neighbourhood Plans

-4.0 Strategic Policy Background
+3.0 Strategic Policy Background

-- 4.1 The current development plan for the purposes of the NPPF is the Northumberland Local Plan ('NLP'), adopted on 30th March 2022.
-The Northumberland Local Plan contains a set of 'strategic' and 'non-strategic' policies which are clearly set out in that Plan. - 4.2 Within the context of the NLP, it is appropriate to note that the Neighbourhood Area falls within the Northern Delivery Area, as therein defined.
+- 3.1 The current development plan for the purposes of the NPPF is the Northumberland Local Plan ('NLP'), adopted on 30th March 2022.
+The Northumberland Local Plan contains a set of 'strategic' and 'non-strategic' policies which are clearly set out in that Plan. - 3.2 Within the context of the NLP, it is appropriate to note that the Neighbourhood Area falls within the Northern Delivery Area, as therein defined.
 It contains no Main Towns, Service Centres or Service Villages, as defined by the NLP.
 Eglingham is defined as a 'small village'.

-5.0 Spatial Portrait
+4.0 Spatial Portrait